Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: Introduction

 In this paper, we study stability of the feedback interconnection of a linear time-invariant (LTI) system and an NN nonlinearity in discrete time.
 Within this setup, the NN can represent a controller that, e.g., results from a reinforcement learning algorithm or is trained to approximate a computationally more expensive model predictive controller (MPC).
 Our approach may then be used to verify stability of the resulting feedback interconnection.
 Alternatively, the NN may result from a nonlinear system identification step, in which case stability properties of the identified model may be sought.
 The setup hence contains recurrent NNs as a special case whose analysis has been addressed using incremental quadratic constraints in \cite{revay2020convex}.

 For our analysis, we leverage integral quadratic constraints (IQCs) \cite{megretski1997system, veenman2016robust} to abstract NNs by exploiting that the most common activation functions are memoryless, sector-bounded, slope-restricted nonlinearities.
-Through a loop transformation, the considered feedback interconnection can be posed as the well-known Lur'e system, a feedback interconnection of an LTI system and a memoryless static nonlinearity that is sector-bounded.
-Stability of this discrete-time Lur'e system can then be analyzed using Lyapunov function arguments, resulting in a linear matrix inequality (LMI) certificate for stability \cite{gonzaga2012stability,ahmad2012lmi}.
+The feedback interconnection of an LTI system with a fully-connected feed-forward NN is a Lur'e system, where the nonlinearities within the NN structure are isolated via a loop transformation.
+Stability of the system can then be analyzed using Lyapunov function arguments, yielding a linear matrix inequality (LMI) certificate for stability \cite{gonzaga2012stability,ahmad2012lmi}.

 In this paper, we extend the local stability analysis established in \cite{yin2020stability} to the use of more general IQCs.
 Previous works that abstract NNs using quadratic constraints \cite{fazlyab2019efficient,pauli2021training} employ static IQCs to capture the slope-restricted nature of the activation functions.
 To the best of our knowledge, \cite{yin2020stability} were the first ones to use more sophisticated off-by-one IQCs instead of static multipliers for NN analysis.
 In this work, in order to further reduce conservatism, we leverage the full potential of dynamic multipliers.
 More specifically, we combine the general multiplier class of Zames-Falb multipliers \cite{zames1968stability,carrasco2016zames}, the full-block circle criterion and the Yakubovich criterion based on \cite{fetzer2017absolute}.
 As it is common practice for discrete-time Zames-Falb multipliers \cite{o1967frequency}, we render the IQCs computational via finite impulse response (FIR) filters \cite{wang2014complete,ahmad2014less,carrasco2019convex}.